scootscootscootscoot/python-basics/README.md

 # python-basics
 Repository for Visa Apprenti course
 ## About this project
 This repository is for my python basics practice.
+Yep